ionic-team/ionic-framework/angular/BREAKING.md

 ## Content

-Content is now a drop-in replacement for `ion-scroll`, that means `ion-content` is much more flexible today, they can be used anywhere, even in a nested fashion.
+Content is now a drop-in replacement for `ion-scroll`.
+This makes `ion-content` much more flexible.
+It can be used anywhere, even nested.

-### resize() was removed
+### Method Removed

-In Ionic 4, `ion-content` layout is based in flex, that means their size will automatically adjust without requiring to call resize() programmatically.
+The `resize` method has been removed from Content.
+In Ionic 4, the `ion-content` is based on a flex layout.
+This means the content size will automatically adjust without requiring a call to `resize()`.

 ### Attributes Renamed